-• If a chemical spill occurs, notify your instructor so that she may help you follow the proper measures for cleaning up chemical spills.

-• All waste must go into appropriate waste containers.
-Never throw anything down the sink or in the regular trash receptacles.

-• Never pick up broken glass with your hands.
-Always use a brush and dust pan to sweep up broken glassware.

-• If at any time the instructor feels that you are being unsafe and have not followed proper safety precautions and procedures, you will be asked to leave the lab, and you will receive zero credit for the laboratory report and notebook.
-You may also be expelled from the course and receive a grade of "F."

-• After completing an experiment clean up your lab space as well as glassware.
-Return all cleaned glassware and other equipment (e.g. Bunsen burners, clamps, steal rods, etc.) to the appropriate cupboards or stockroom.

-• After you have completed an experiment and cleaned up your bench space and glassware, check out with the instructor.

-• Remember to wash your hands immediately after completing the experiment and checking out.
+Never leave a chemical bottle or waste container uncapped. - If a chemical spill occurs, notify your instructor so that she may help you follow the proper measures for cleaning up chemical spills. - All waste must go into appropriate waste containers.
+Never throw anything down the sink or in the regular trash receptacles. - Never pick up broken glass with your hands.
+Always use a brush and dust pan to sweep up broken glassware. - If at any time the instructor feels that you are being unsafe and have not followed proper safety precautions and procedures, you will be asked to leave the lab, and you will receive zero credit for the laboratory report and notebook.
+You may also be expelled from the course and receive a grade of "F." - After completing an experiment clean up your lab space as well as glassware.
+Return all cleaned glassware and other equipment (e.g. Bunsen burners, clamps, steel rods, etc.) to the appropriate cupboards or stockroom. - After you have completed an experiment and cleaned up your bench space and glassware, check out with the instructor. - Remember to wash your hands immediately after completing the experiment and checking out.
 Also, change your clothes as soon as possible.
-This is especially important if you have children.

-• No make up labs are allowed and no late lab reports will be accepted.
-All lab reports must be type written.
+This is especially important if you have children. - No makeup labs are allowed and no late lab reports will be accepted.